a2liu/liu-compiler/README.md

 ## Intended Architecture
 ### NOTE: NONE OF THIS IS IMPLEMENTED

-Bytecode memory layout:
+`GraphOp` memory layout:
 -   Global garbage collector manages basic block lifetimes/allocations
--   Once data is written it's read-only, rewriters write new basic blocks and write to a global ID table
+-   Once data is written it's read-only, optimizer passes write new basic blocks and write to a global ID table
+-   passes take mutation mutex on functions, do their stuff, then re-add function with new blocks back to database
+-   How does inlining work?
+Inlining requires reading the function, so I guess it requires the mutex?
+I guess we want the data from the inline to be closer to optimal
+-   GC also takes mutation mutex to do moving GC in the global ring buffer
+-   Make MPSC queue for GC references, so they can be moved as needed
+-   Write some kind of parking lot thing to work with tasks
+-   Mutexes can't really be moved while locked, so... what do?

 lexing/parsing -> one global lexer thread, X parser threads